 Cocaine addiction is a very real problem that affects millions of people.
 For example, in 2014, there was an estimated 1.5 million current (past-month) cocaine users aged 12 or older (0.6 percent of the population).
 Cocaine is a stimulant that targets the central nervous system and produces euphoric effects.
 The drug is also very addictive.

-Cocaine addiction has numerous signs.
-As a central nervous system stimulant that is very potent, cocaine has extremely powerful euphoric effects and is very addictive.
-Addiction can set in after a very short period of use, and individuals who use it even a few times generally become addicted.
+Addiction can set in after a very short period of use, and individuals who use it even a few times can become addicted.

-It is a white crystalline, powdery or granular substance, having a saline taste that is bitter and numbs the tongue and lips.
-While some users find that the drug enables them to perform physical and mental tasks more quickly, others experience the opposite effect.
+Cocaine is a white crystalline, powdery substance.The drug tastes bitter and numbs the tongue and lips.
+While some users find that the drug enables them to perform physical and mental tasks quicker, others experience the opposite effect.

 The Short-Term Effects

 Cocaine produces a short but intense burst of euphoria and can make users feel more energetic and talkative.
 Cocaine is like caffeine in that it helps promote wakefulness in users.
 Psychological effects of cocaine usage include feelings of well-being, a sense of power, anxiety and restlessness.

 As cocaine wears off, these sensations are replaced by intense depression after which the user will “crash” and become lethargic, typically wanting to sleep for days at a time.
 These effects are more intense when cocaine usage is stopped and can include other effects such as fatigue, listlessness, anxiety, irritability, sleepiness and paranoia.